freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1430.1

+`Game Design` was not included in the results because it is not `> 'Gane Design'`.
 Try it with the greater than or equal to operator.

 #### HINTS